eclipse-iceoryx/iceoryx/iceoryx_examples/benchmark_optional_and_expected/README.md

 ```

 If you compile it with our default cmake settings you would only compile it in
-debug mode which is naturally slower since it is optimized for debugging and not
+release mode which is naturally faster than debug mode since it does not inject debug symbols.
-performance.

 This shell command on the other hand does compile the benchmark for all 4 optimization
 levels from `-O0` to `-O3` and prints the result for every level.